 Don’t be fooled by plentiful takeout boxes or simple decor – casual dining at Asheville’s restaurants is a feast, no matter whether the space is decorated or sparse.
 These restaurants are on the more casual end of our available Indian food restaurants in Asheville, but don’t be fooled – the flavors are the stars of the show!

-1. Taste Authentic Flavors at India Garden
+1. India Garden

 India Garden is one of my go-to spots for an excellent curry.
 They offer a spice-level series that starts with mild, then progresses to medium, medium hot, hot, and Indian hot.
 Even a mild dish may be highly spiced, just not with high-heat spices, so be prepared for lots of flavor, no matter which level you choose.